ShivaKhatri/CSY1018assign-1/README.md

 *UN id:16418529*

-# Begning of my portfolio site
+# Beginning of my portfolio site
 Before starting to code for my site, I searched and viewed other portfolios and got some idea how to design my site.
 Then I noticed many of those sites had simple but beautiful designs, had links to their social media accounts on the footer.
 This gave me some ideas about how I am going to design and build my site.
 The websites which inspired me are:
 * <http://codybrowndesign.com/#overview>
 * <http://www.ayelijah.com/>